Emissions from the Monolith

-Emissions from the Monolith was an annual heavy metal festival that primarily featured doom metal and sludge metal bands, and was widely considered to be the premier heavy/doom/sludge metal festival in the US.
+Emissions from the Monolith was an annual heavy metal festival that primarily featured stoner rock, doom metal and sludge metal bands, and was widely considered to be the premier heavy/doom/stoner/sludge metal festival in the US.
 The festival was entirely organized by Greg Barratt at the nyabinghi in Youngstown, Ohio.
 The festival completed its ninth year in 2007, at Emo's, in Austin, Texas.
 The festival was resurrected by Greg Barratt and scheduled for return in 2026 to westside bowl in Youngstown, Ohio.